Student Loan Terminology Cheat Sheet

 Grace Period

-A period of time after you graduate, leave school or drop below half-time during which you’re not required to make payments on certain loans.
+The grace period is a period of time after you graduate, leave school, or drop below half-time during which you’re not required to make payments on certain loans.
 Some loans continue to accumulate interest during the grace period, and that interest is typically capitalized, making your loan more expensive.

 Grad PLUS Loans